Updated: February 10, 2026

 Working with a Buyer's Agent to Buy Property in Portugal

-If you’re ready to buy a home or land in Portugal, a buyer’s agent can prove to be a godsend during the entire process.
+If you’re ready to buy a home or land in Portugal, a buyer’s agent can prove to be a worthy asset during the entire process.
 While real estate agents work for the seller and will receive a higher commission for a higher sale, a buyer’s agent works solely on behalf of the buyer, providing access to listings that you will not find elsewhere, ensuring the negotiation stages run smoothly, and assisting you throughout the buying process.

 Why work with Goldcrest?